 She is also a qualified Myers Briggs practitioner and EI practitioner and added to all this is five years Transactional Analysis training, meaning she is able to help organisations access the hidden potential in their staff.
 She is also in demand for her work in transforming average or even troubled teams into high performers.

 Melody is a visiting lecturer at University of East London, teaching “Wellbeing and Positive Psychology” to undergraduates.
-Additionally, she is a member of the CIPD and is ILM accredited.
+Additionally, she is a member of The British Psychological Society, ANLP and Association for Coaching.

 Melody’s interests are many and varied.
 She has a keen interest in personal development, canine and wolf psychology, conservation, movies and running.
-She also enjoys western horse riding, walking the GWiz dogs, nature watching and stage combat (particularly sword fighting).
+She also enjoys western horse riding, walking the GWiz dogs, nature photography and Tai Chi (particularly sword form).

 Joe is an NLP Master Trainer who enjoys learning new things… by exploring diverse fields of science, philosophy and psychology and then integrating these ‘learnings’.
 He is the creator and editor of the new ANLP Journal: Acuity.